treyhunner/pyohio2024/outline.md

 Reminding folks what we're talking about and what we're going to talk about... especially toward the end extend that

+Perfection is the enemy of the good

+Maxmizing versus satisficing

 MVP

-Perfection is the enemy of the good

-Starting Python Morsels as a mailing list
+Example: Starting Python Morsels as a mailing list

 Someone tried to accomplish something there.